 How do I know if I have a plugged duct/clogged duct?

 Get familiar with your breasts.
 Regularly feeling your breasts after a feeding or in the shower will help you become familiar with their normal landscape and quickly allow you to recognize changes.
 You will be able to feel a firm lump or knot in your breast.
 The lump should be palpable which means you should be able to located the edges of it.
-It may decrease in size after milk is removed.
 A lack of symptoms is also helpful when thinking about plugged ducts.
 If you do not have a fever, redness on the breast, chills or body aches, that’s a good sign it’s more likely to be a plugged duct.
 When locating a plugged duct use the pads of your fingers to feel for the border of the plug so you know where it begins and ends.
-This will be important when you begin some of the massage techniques to remove the plug.
+This will be important when you begin some of the massage techniques.

 How can I remove a plugged duct/clogged duct?

 There are several ways you can care for a plugged duct.
-With any of the methods, it’s always about milk removal.
+With any of the methods, it’s always about reducing inflammation.
 My four personal favourites that I use with families are the following.
 These are not meant to all be used.
 Start with one method first.
-Using all of these at once can created unwanted inflammation in the breast and quickly escalate a plug to something worse.
+Using all of these at once can created unwanted inflammation in the breast and quickly escalate to something worse.
 If you have a plug that you would describe as stubborn, always reach out to a lactation consultant to they can get to the bottom of the issue with you.

 How do I prevent a plugged duct/clogged duct?⠀